GBKS/crypto-ux-handbook/content/overview.md

 <toc location="overview" />

+This site is no longer being developed, but the effort of documenting best practices and guidelines for crypto UX continues with the <a href="https://bitcoin.design/guide/" target="_blank">Bitcoin Design Guide</a>.

-This site is a work-in-progress. <a href="mailto:chri@sto.ph">Let me know</a> if you find something incorrect, or would like to see a certain topic added.
-I'm also always looking for screenshots of various crypto wallets and software.
+As for this site, <a href="mailto:chri@sto.ph">let me know</a> if you find something incorrect, or would like to see a certain topic added.
 Thanks.

 ---